rstudio/keras3/docs/dev/reference/op_scatter_update.md

 - reduction:

-  Optional reduction to apply when multiple updates target the same index.
+  Optional string specifying the reduction to apply when multiple updates target the same index:

+  - `NULL` (the default): updates replace existing values; the last write wins.

+  - `"add"`: add updates to existing values.

+  - `"max"`: keep the maximum of updates and existing values.

+  - `"min"`: keep the minimum of updates and existing values.

+  - `"mul"`: multiply updates by existing values.

 ## Value